lajoiepy/cslam/config/cslam/README.md

 `inter_robot_detection_period_sec`: Period (in seconds) for inter-robot loop closure detection.

-`max_keyframe_queue_size`: Maximum number of keyframe to store in buffer for processing.
+`max_queue_size`: Maximum number of keyframe to store in buffer for processing.

 `similarity_threshold`: Minimum similarity value required to consider a potential match.